-If you are one of those well-meaning people who sighs and urges your single mom friend to “just make sure” she’s “carving out some ‘me time'” amid the chaos… please, for the love of god, kindly shove off.
-Because for so many of us, “me time” is vastly inaccessible; we just plain can’t afford it.
+Are you one of those well-meaning people who sighs and urges your single mom friend to “just make sure” she’s “carving out some ‘me time'” amid the chaos of working and parenting?
+If so, please, for the love of god, kindly shove off.
+I’m sorry, but for so many of us, “me time” is vastly inaccessible; we just plain can’t afford it.
 And when we do get it…well, it’s rarely worth the cost.

 We know you mean well.
 We really do.
 But chances are you, dear friend, have maybe just a few advantages on the “me time” front that we — especially us single, working moms, since I can really only speak for myself here — do not.
 Maybe you’ve chosen not to have kids (a totally great and legit choice!).
 Maybe you’re a mom who is married to a stable partner who is, you know, legally obligated to also take care of your kids (amazing!).
 Maybe you have retired in-laws or other relatives nearby to help out (hooray!).
 Maybe you’re a stay-at-home mom or work part-time or are an entrepreneurial MLM member (good for you!).
 These are all valid choices, and all hard work.
 But they likely leave you with just a little bit more wiggle room than someone who, say, works a full-time job, drives their kid to and from school alone every day, does all the housework and packs all the lunches and arranges (and pays for!
 O, woe) all the after-school childcare, wipes all the butts, does all the bathtimes and bedtimes and 6am wake-up times — that is, except for when said child goes to visit his dad.
 Once a month.